bennylow513-bit/lmao/README.md

 ### Chatlog not updating

 1. Confirm `CHATLOG_ENABLED=true`
-2. Send a test message to the bot
+2. For local files, confirm `CHATLOG_LOCAL_ENABLED=true`
+3. For Google Sheets, confirm `GOOGLE_SHEET_ID` and a credential variable are set, and the service account has Editor access
-3. Open `/debug/test-chatlog?token=YOUR_TOKEN` to force a test entry
+4. Open `/debug/test-chatlog?token=YOUR_TOKEN` to force a test entry
-4. Check `/debug/chat-log-file?token=YOUR_TOKEN`
+5. Check `/debug/chat-log-file?token=YOUR_TOKEN`

+### Live Customer Service chat not relaying

+1. Confirm `CUSTOMER_SERVICE_TELEGRAM_CHAT_ID` (or the relevant outlet chat ID) is set
+2. Confirm CS staff are replying within the correct Telegram chat
+3. Note that messages with blocked words are intentionally not relayed

 ### `requirements.txt` missing on Render